 (1/4 credit; non-yearly, consult department) A weekly research seminar of in- progress studies in chemistry and biology by Northwestern students, faculty and selected invited guests from other institutions.
-Features presentation, discussion, analysis and critique of original research.
+Featuchemistry: Proteins and Metabolism A fundamental course surveying biomolecres presentation, discussion, analysis and critique of original research.